Are enemas the norm? - Used to be that the "welcome" you got

 Why try for a vaginal delivery if you had a cesarean? - Many women who

-are health benefits to doing so.
+benefits to doing so.